 The event that is said to have set off the revolution is the public execution of the statesmen Lamoral, Count of Egmont and Philip de Montmorency, Count of Hoorn, on the main square in Brussels on June 5, 1568.
 The two were executed for their resistence to the founding of a Castilian-style Dutch Inquisition that would probably be used to weed out opponents of the monarchy much as in Castile and Aragon.
 William the Silent then became the leader of the rebellion and managed to escape execution using charisma and political intelligence until he could go into hiding, though he was later assassinated by a spy.

 Subsequently, the Dutch revolt would break out in 1567 leading to the rise of William of Orange.
 Under his command hostilities between the Dutch Republic and the Spanish Habsburg realms.
-The conflict would manifest as multiple skirmishes, minor battles, incredibly long and tedious sieges - most of which went nowhere.
+The conflict would manifest as multiple skirmishes, minor battles, and incredibly long and tedious sieges most of which went nowhere.

 The Dutch Republic was finally given some recognition when the two belligerents contracted the Twelve Years' Truce in 1609.
 The peace lasted until 1619 when the Thirty Years' War broke out, returning the Dutch Republic and the Spanish Empire to opposition as the Dutch intervened.
 With the resolution of the Thirty Years' War, the Dutch gained French allies who aided them in a defense against the Spanish.
-With the Spanish forces spread far and thin they eventually were cut off from the Dutch.
+With the Spanish forces spread far and thin they eventually were cut off from home.
 Peace negotiations began January 1646 which eventually lead to a peace agreement.

 The war was followed by a slight upheaval of the Dutch Republic's political system.
 The Spanish Empire's reputation was greatly hurt by the loss, but persevered nonetheless.
 The war also had little effect on the Spanish-Portuguese war.